Genivia/ugrep-indexer/README.md

            0 devices skipped
       646123 bytes indexing storage increase at 490 bytes/file

-Indexed search is still a lot faster than non-indexed search by 7.7x for this example instead of 10x, with 16 files actually searched instead of just one:
+Indexed search is still a lot faster by 12x than non-indexed for this example, with 16 files actually searched (15 false positives):

-    Searched 1317 files in 28 directories in 0.139 seconds with 8 threads: 1 matching (0.07593%)
+    Searched 1317 files in 28 directories in 0.0845 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1301 of 1317 files with indexes not matching any search patterns

 On the other hand, regex patterns that are more complex than this example may